 Fields of application for the light tent

 It is also a light utensil for travelling to holiday areas with public transport and therefore limited luggage.
 Its high impermeability and wind stability make it suitable for regions where heavy rainfall and strong winds are expected – island tours, coastal areas, tropical rain zones.
-It is especially designed for active travellers, who often have to assemble and disassemble – it’s super fast – and want to have little stress on the way.
-When camping with 2 people who share the luggage, both porters can theoretically stay under 1kg transport weight.
+The light tent is especially designed for active travellers, who often have to assemble and disassemble – it’s super fast – and want to have little stress on the way.
+When camping with 2 people who share the luggage, both porters can theoretically stay under 1kg transport weight for the tent.
 However, the outer skin and inner tent would have to be separated and divided, as this package together weighs more than 1kg.
 Poles and tent pegs with a combined weight of 520 grams can be transported separately.

 Unfortunately, this is a little bit the same with outdoor equipment as with car manufacturers.
 The tent is one of the most important visible brand carriers and a new range of models has to be launched on the market practically every year.
 That is why the Taurus UL lightweight tent is no longer available as a new edition – but there are more advanced successors.